Mali: Foreign relations

-Until 2012, Mali's foreign policy orientation had become increasingly pragmatic and pro-Western over time.
-Since the institution of a democratic form of government in 2002, Mali's relations with the West in general and with the United States in particular have improved significantly.
-Mali has a longstanding yet ambivalent relationship with France, a former colonial ruler.
-Mali was active in regional organizations such as the African Union until its suspension over the 2012 Malian coup d'état.
+Until 2012, foreign policy orientation had become increasingly pragmatic and pro-Western over time.
+Starting from the 1990s, Mali's successive governments worked with the IMF to obtain debt relief, as well as to end the country's political and economic isolation.
+After the institution of a democratic form of government, relations with the West in general and with the United States in particular have improved significantly.
+Mali has a longstanding relationship with France.
+Mali was a member of the in African Union until its suspension over the 2012 coup d'état.

+After the coups in 2020 and 2021, Mali took a more belligerent stance towards the UN, ECOWAS, and France.
+At the request of the government, France withdrew its troops from Mali in 2022, and the UN followed in 2023.
+The Alliance of Sahel States was formed in 2023 between Mali, Niger, and Burkina Faso after they experienced similar coups in the early 2020s.
+It is anti-French, anti-neocolonialism and anti-ECOWAS, demonstrated with acts including the removal of French as an official language in all three states.
+Mali ended its membership in ECOWAS in 2025.
+The country expanded its relationship with Russia, acquiring military equipment and assistance.

-Working to control and resolve regional conflicts, such as in Ivory Coast, Liberia, and Sierra Leone, is one of Mali's major foreign policy goals.
+Working to control and resolve regional conflicts—such as in Ivory Coast, Liberia, and Sierra Leone—is one of its major foreign policy goals.
 Mali feels threatened by the potential for the spillover of conflicts in neighboring states, and relations with those neighbors are often uneasy.
 General insecurity along borders in the north, including cross-border banditry and terrorism, remain troubling issues in regional relations.

-In early 2019, Al Qaeda claimed responsibility for an attack on a United Nations base in Mali that killed 10 peacekeepers from Chad.
-25 people were reported to have been injured in the attack.